annenkov/stlcnorm/README.md

 set of lambda terms, definition of alpha-equivalence, proof of equivariance of the typing relation)
 * Bi-directional type checking for STLC (WIP).
+* Intrinsically-typed System T (STLC with natural numbers).
+Features a denotation function on the intrisic syntax allowing for "unquiting" syntactic expressions into Coq's definitions.

 Browse the docs